Arkshine/AdminFreeLook/README.md

 * __`amx_adminfreelookflag`__

   Admin's access flags.
-  Who can have the ability to spectate without being restricted by gameplay cvar.
+  Ability to observe without being restricted by gameplay cvar.
   Flags are additives.

   Default flags are (from `users.ini` file) :